 - No sanding belt included

 Belt sanders are not expensive anymore and come in handy whenever you need to smoothen something.
-They are easy to use, and the market provides a lot of different products with specific features.
+They are easy to use, and the market provides many different products with specific features.
 If you made a wooden frame for your family portrait, finishing it with a belt is done in no time.
 The handmade shelf made from oak gets a final taming with some 120-grade sanding paper, making it soft and easier to finish with paint.
 Those tools are intended for both professional and DIY use.
 Having one at home is a necessity.

 Safety Guide for Belt Sander